 A few words in conclusion…

 My personal favorite is a squirrel paired up with an ox, but I don’t want to impose my views on you: сhoosing art tools is always a matter of personal preference.

-If you are a beginner, buy one or two brush of each type just to try out them.
+If you are a beginner, buy one or two brushes of each type just to try them.
 By the way, experimenting with several brushes will be good practice for you.